mgba-emu/mgba/README.md

 - Video and GIF recording.
 - Remappable controls for both keyboards and gamepads.
 - Loading from ZIP files.
-- IPS and UPS support.
+- IPS and UPS patch support.
 - Game debugging via a command-line interface (not available with Qt port) and GDB remote support.

 ### Planned features